landlessness/zetta-fona-bonescript-driver/README.md

 ### Design

 #### Queueing
-The Zetta FONA driver uses a `queue` to execute underlying `serial` commands.
+The Zetta FONA driver uses a `prioritizedQueue` to execute underlying `serial` commands.
 The driver periodically executes `serial` commands in order to `monitor` key properties of the device.
-The internally-generated `serial` requests are `push`ed onto the back of the queue.
-Requests created by API consumers and other clients are `unshift`ed to the front of the queue.
+The internally-generated `serial` requests are `push`ed onto the queue with low priority.
+Requests created by API consumers and other clients are `push`ed onto the queue with high priority.

 #### Writing
 Write operations to the `serial` port are non-blocking.